sadeq220/docs/fedora/README.md

-## fedora specific attributes
+## Fedora specific attributes
+Fedora's major differences with Debian include:
+- dnf package manager
+- wheel group(instead of sudo group)
+- alternatives system(reimplementation of the Debian alternatives system)
+- SELinux security architecture

+### dnf package manager
 Fedora is a distribution that uses a package management system.
 This system is based on rpm , the RPM Package Manager, with several higher level tools built on top of it, most notably **PackageKit** (default gui) and **DNF**.
 GNOME Software is another GUI package manager.
-- dnf package manager
-- SELinux security architecture

-### dnf package manager
 DNF is a software package manager that installs, updates, and removes packages on Fedora and is the successor to YUM (Yellow-Dog Updater Modified).
 DNF package repositories reside in "/etc/yum.repos.d/" directory.
 ```shell